trueLoving/no-build/README.md

-Exploration on packaging scheme of front-end modernization
+Exploration bundle in modern front-end